barumau/pandunia/english/109_jumla.md

 – One.

+## Open questions

+Open questions, or _wh-_ questions, ask for more information.
+In Pandunia they use the word **ke**.

+**piza si ke?**
+– What is pizza?

+The question word may be moved to the front of the sentence for emphasis.
+However, unlike in English, the word order may also be left alone.

+**ke she zai yam tu?**
+– What are you eating?
+**tu zai yam ke she?**
+– You are eating what?
+**ya lai pa ke sata?**
+– When does he arrive?
+**tumen kegu pa ke jan su dom?**
+– Whose house did you all visit?

 ## Relative clauses

 A relative clause is a subordinate clause that modifies a noun phrase, most commonly a noun.